lun

 Use

 The same goes for modifiers.
-Defaulty, lun tope means "to make good", not "to make into goodness".
+By default, lun tope is most often interpreted "to make good", not "to make into goodness".

-However, this is dependent on context, and can be specified if you want to mean something that is not lun's default lean.
+However, this is dependent on context, and which meaning you want to use can be specified, and is especially recommended if you want to mean something that is not lun's default lean.

 To specify that you're using lun's noun meaning, you can add wen before the argument.
 So to specify that you're trying to mean "to make into goodness", you could say lun wen tope.